Former Nigeria goalkeeper Enyeama reveals retirement plan after 20-year career | Goal.com

 Former Nigeria international Vincent Enyeama has confirmed plans to retire from football at the end of the 2019-20 season.

-Since he kicked off his professional career at Ibom Stars in 1999, Enyeama enjoyed tremendous success on the international scene and at the club level with Nigeria clubs Enyimba and Heartland, Isreali Premier League sides Bnei Yehuda and Hapoel Tel Aviv and in the French Ligue 1 with Lille.
+Since he kicked off his professional career at Ibom Stars in 1999, Enyeama enjoyed tremendous success on the international scene and at club level with Nigeria clubs Enyimba and Heartland, Israeli Premier League sides Bnei Yehuda and Hapoel Tel Aviv and in the French Ligue 1 with Lille.

 “If I find a good project or a good team that wants to give me the opportunity, why not?
 I still want to play, I still love the sport but then, at a point, you need to know when to say stop,” Enyeama told Get French Football News.